usmanlatif306/Laravel-React-Starter-Kit-With-Inertia/README.md

-# Laravel Inertia With React Starter Kit
+# Laravel 8 Inertia With React Starter Kit

 Inertia is a new approach to building classic server-driven web apps.
 We call it the modern monolith.
 Inertia allows you to create fully client-side rendered, single-page apps, without much of the complexity that comes with modern SPAs.
 It does this by leveraging existing server-side frameworks.

 This installation contain laravel auth integration with laravel ui with react.
+We all have need to use user panel.
+This instalattion will save your time to integrate authentication with user panel.
+This installation has build in authentication with skydash admin panel view.

 ## Installation